real-jame/realjame-old/src/dailynote/_posts/2023-09-13-classic-roblox-tools.md

 **Tools.**

 I'm writing this guide to end my troubled relationship with these pesky little devils once and for all.
-To write down a common reference for every mistake I make, so finally, I will have ALL THE POWER IN THE WORLD to make a tool that is a rubber duck and goes _quack_ if you click :^) And I'm writing it for everyone else to learn from too!
+To write down a common reference for every mistake I make and confusing parts of it, so finally, I will have ALL THE POWER IN THE WORLD to make a tool that is a rubber duck and goes _quack_ if you click :^) And I'm writing it for everyone else to learn from too!

+{% include callout.html type="info" content="For more info on tools, I will refer to my Roblox Legacy Documentation project, which hosts documentation for classic Roblox based off an archive of the 2012 Roblox Wiki.
+Speaking of which, this article will likely be copied over to there as a guide sometime." %}

 ### What the heck are tools?